belle2/basf2/tracking/doc/trackFinding/qualityIndicators.rst

 As BDTs tend to enhance data-MC disagreements at their border regions (very truth-like or very fake-like), the quality indicators were revisited with respect to the data-MC disagreement that they introduce.

-Due to limited person power, only the CDC QI is activated at the moment.
-It was trained on MC13 with a very reduced set of quantities that showed reasonable data-MC agreements.
+Due to limited person power, only the CDC QI is activated, and the RecoTrack QI is available at the moment.
+The CDC QI was trained on MC13 with a very reduced set of quantities that showed reasonable data-MC agreements.
 The most important variables to separate fakes and clones from truth tracks are the number of super layers that contain hits of the track, z0 and the sz-slope.